awsdocs/aws-cdk-guide/v2/bootstrapping.md

 Policy contains a statement with one or more invalid principals
 ```

 This error message means that the appropriate IAM roles do not exist in the other environment\.
-The most likely cause is a lack of bootstrapping\.
+The most likely cause is that the environment has not been bootstrapped\.
+Bootstrap the environment and try again\.

 **Note**
-Do not delete and recreate an account's bootstrap stack if you are using CDK Pipelines to deploy into that account\.
-The pipeline will stop working\.
-To update the bootstrap stack to a new version, instead re\-run `cdk bootstrap` to update the bootstrap stack in place\.
+If the environment is bootstrapped, do not delete and recreate the environment's bootstrap stack\.
+Deleting the bootstrap stack will delete the AWS resources that were originally provisioned in the environment to support CDK deployments\.
+This will cause the pipeline to stop working\.
+Instead, try to update the bootstrap stack to a new version by running the CDK CLI `cdk bootstrap` command again\.

 ## How to bootstrap<a name="bootstrapping-howto"></a>